 The Port of Rotterdam is the largest seaport in Europe.
 It stretches over a distance of 40 kilometres from Rotterdam center to the reclaimed Maasvlakte area, which projects into the North Sea.
 Europoort is an area of the Port of Rotterdam.
 The Europoort area is heavily industrialised with petrochemical refineries and storage tanks, bulk iron ore and coal handling as well as container and new motor vehicle terminals.

 There was no coffee or refreshments available at the aeroclub due to the circumstances, but at least there was a water cooler.
 We had a water, and after paying the handling charges we went back to the plane for the flight to Texel.
 We contacted Delivery for the start-up, and requested a (non-standard) departure to Delft.
 Next was Rotterdam Tower for taxi and the take-off from runway 06.

 Over Delft we made half an orbit before we continued further in the direction of The Hague.
-The Hague and the area north-east of The Hague is in a prohibited area.
-We followed the railroad to Leiden which forms the border of the prohibited are, and at Leiden we had a look to the old centre before continuing to Noordwijk along the North Sea coast.
+The Hague and the area north-east of The Hague to Wassenaar is a prohibited area.
+We followed the railroad to Leiden which forms the border of the prohibited area, and at Leiden we had a look to the old centre before continuing to Noordwijk along the North Sea coast.